One Stone, Two Birds: Enhancing Adversarial Defense Through the Lens of Distributional Discrepancy: Conclusion

 \section{Conclusion}

 SADD-based defense methods empirically show that leveraging the distributional discrepancies can effectively defend against adversarial attacks.
 However, a potential limitation of SADD-based methods is that they will discard data batches that contain AEs, leading to the loss of clean information.
-To solve this problem, inspired by our theoretical analysis that minimizing distributional discrepancy can help reduce the expected loss on AEs, we propose a two-pronged adversarial defense called \emph{\textbf{D}istributional-\textbf{D}iscrepancy-based \textbf{A}dversarial \textbf{D}efense} (DDAD) that leverages the effectiveness of SADD-based methods without discarding input data.
-Extensive experiments demonstrate the effectiveness of DDAD against various adversarial attacks.
-In general, we hope this simple yet effective method could open up a new perspective on adversarial defenses.
+To solve this problem, inspired by our theoretical analysis that minimizing distributional discrepancy can help reduce the expected loss on AEs, we propose a two-pronged adversarial defense called \emph{\textbf{D}istributional-discrepancy-based \textbf{A}dversarial \textbf{D}efense} (DAD) that leverages the effectiveness of SADD-based methods without discarding input data, which \emph{kills two birds with one stone}.
+Extensive experiments demonstrate that DAD effectively defends against various adversarial attacks, \emph{simultaneously} improving both robustness and clean accuracy.
+In general, we hope this simple yet effective method could open up a new perspective on adversarial defenses based on distributional discrepancies.